balazsbotond/urlcat/README.md

 Thank you for using *urlcat*!

-For any kind of help needed while using this library, feel free to [create a GitHub issue](https://github.com/balazsbotond/urlcat/issues/new/choose), and ask your questions.
+If you need any help using this library, feel free to [create a GitHub issue](https://github.com/balazsbotond/urlcat/issues/new/choose), and ask your questions.
 I'll try to answer as quickly as possible.

 ## Contribute